jbqueru/zx124/README.md

 This is an attempt by Djaybee from the MegaBusters to write some form of demo for ZX Spectrum.

+# Architecture

+## Separation into files

+There's a loader file, `loader.bas`, written in BASIC, which then loads binary files, in order:

+`preload.asm` clears the screen and sets up the screen attributes before loading the splash screen.
+The attributes are set first such that the splash screen is loaded directly with the right colors.

+`splash.bin` is the splash screen itself, directly in the format of the framebuffer bitmap.

+`mbzx124.asm` is the main code, loaded after the splash screen.

 # Tooling and build

 ## Tools used